ravi-prakash1907/CaterApp/README.md

 ![Python minimum version](https://img.shields.io/badge/cater-1.1-blue)

 # ✉️ Description
-CaterApp is a cross remote device data sharing tool created for sharing files in a quick and secured manner.
+CaterApp is a cross platform, remotely data sharing tool created for sharing files in a quick and secured manner.
 It is aimed to integrate this tool with several more features including providing a User Interface.\
 The _version 1.1_ of the CaterApp currently works with **command line interface** i.e. **CLI**.

 ## 💥 What's so exciting ?